drvinceknight/blog/src/posts/2020-11-24-adapting-to-blended-learning/main.md

 One of the specific prompt questions that was sent to me when I was asked to write a few words:

-> Would you continue to use any of these methods when the pandemic is no longer
+> "Would you continue to use any of these methods when the pandemic is no longer
-> an issue?
+> an issue?"

 There's very little I would change.
 The pedagogic principles I've used still apply.